sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ## Exercise 2: Assess the Oracle 11g Database before Migrating to PostgreSQL
 Duration: 15 mins

 In this exercise, you will prepare the existing Oracle database for its migration to PostgreSQL.
-This will be done through updating statistics and identifying invalid objects.
-You will update statistics about the database as they become outdated as data volumes tend to change over time, as well as column charateristics.
-You will also identify invalid objects in the Oracle database that will not be exported over by ora2pg, the migration utility we will use.
+Preparation involves two main steps.
+The first step is to update the database statistics.
+Statistics about the database become outdated as data volumes and activity change over time.
+Second, you will need to identify invalid objects in the Oracle database.
+The migration utility will not migrate invalid objects.

 ### Task 1: Update Statistics and Identify Invalid Objects